mina-fayazi/BN-Doped-Biphenylene/README.md

 - `BNDopedBiphenylene3.csv` - Contains the configurations of doped biphenylene, along with their corresponding properties (band gaps, permittivities, etc.).
 - `BNDopedBiphenylene_CNN.ipynb` - Jupyter notebook with the code to define, train, and evaluate the CNN model on the dataset.
+- `requirements.txt` - Lists all the Python libraries required to run the code (TensorFlow, Keras, Pandas, etc.).

 ## Data Overview